Terms of service

 Where Marshal processes personal data on Customer's behalf, the DPA applies and is incorporated into these Terms by reference.
 To the extent of any conflict between these Terms and the DPA on data-protection matters, the DPA controls.

-You can review or request the DPA at [EDIT: DPA URL or contact path].
+You can review or request the DPA at marshal.to/dpa.

 12. Warranties and disclaimers